 WHERE TO STAY: Hotel Nordlandet

-WHAT TO WEAR: Bornholm is somewhere you want to seamlessly blend in so keep it Scandinavian with the Pelham – another of our brush cotton plaids.
+WHAT TO WEAR: Bornholm is somewhere you want to seamlessly blend in so keep it Scandinavian with one of our brush cotton plaids.

 CAPE TOWN, SOUTH AFRICA

 “Cape Town?” – we hear you say?
 Well, allow us to explain.
 Where else this winter can you fly to for guaranteed winter sunshine and face no jet lag?
 Gone are the old days of not being able to visit the centre of Cape Town.
 Artists, designers and chefs have reinvigorated the town and taken over the once run-down buildings to bring back a buzz to the streets.
 Great weather, food, wine and coastal views – what more could you want?

 WHERE TO STAY: POD (possibly the best rooftop pool in all of Cape Town!)

 WHAT TO WEAR: To ensure you’re looking sharp when sipping on a cocktail at POD, we’d recommend one of our more classic button down oxfords.